 The distance between the Ravi and the Chenab on the highway was about 100 kilometers.
 As the Shah Zaman was marching slowly, it was expected that he would take three or four days in reaching Lahore.
 On the second day, Lehna Singh delivered the keys of the citadel to Mian Chiragh-ud-din Shah Sultanpuri.
 Then he summoned Mian Chiragh-ud-din Shah Sultanpuri, Mir Ghalib Shah, Mian Muhammad Ashiq and other Muslim leaders.
 “Without manifesting any partiality for the Hindus”, he made over the city to their charge.
 He told them that he was leaving the fort in good repair without any damage done to it.
 He requested them to use their power with the Shah Zaman to secure lenient treatment to the people.
 Afterward, he got into a palanquin as he was growing old and was not in good health and accompanied by 100 horses, one field piece, and an elephant halted at the forte of Haji Said Khan.

 On 31st December 1796, Wazir Share Muhammad Khan as the head of 12.000 troops entered into the city of Lahore.
 The leading Muslim citizens of the city delivered the keys of the fort to him.
 Just at that time arrived a letter from the Shah Zaman for Lehna Singh Bhangi promising him all concessions and favor.
 Another messenger brought a proclamation from the Shah Zaman prohibiting the Afghan soldiers from commenting any outrage on the inhabitants of the city.
 It was also declared that if any Afghan officer would live inside the city, he could rent a house with the consent of the proprietor.
 Ahmed Khan Shahanchibashi and the city Kotwal proclaimed security of life and property and in consequence, the shops which had been shut were reopened.
-Such were the strict orders of Shah Zaman that an intelligence from Lahore stated that “no outrage has been committed upon any individual during the Shah Zaman progress from Peshawar to Lahore” declaring that his troops “Put to death all the Sikhs who appear in arms against the Afghans, but spare the rest.”
+Such was the strict orders of Shah Zaman that an intelligence from Lahore stated that “no outrage has been committed upon any individual during the Shah Zaman progress from Peshawar to Lahore” declaring that his troops “Put to death all the Sikhs who appear in arms against the Afghans, but spare the rest.”

 Afterward, Shah Zaman entered Lahore on 3rd January 1797 and took the possession of the city.
 According to Syed Muhammad Latif, the city was illuminated for three successive nights in honor of its occupation by the Durranis.
 The deserted houses in the city were all occupied by the Afghan Sardars and nobles, while the parade ground, fronting the palace was swarmed with the followers of the Afghan army.